Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 Basically, it is a no-frills service.
 Send emails.
 Receive emails.
 That’s it.

-G Suite on the other hand is a complete business solution having all the fundamental tools to enable you to solve all your communication and collaboration needs.
+Google Workspace (formerly G Suite) on the other hand is a complete business solution having all the fundamental tools to enable you to solve all your communication and collaboration needs.

-When you subscribe to G Suite, you will be able to do the following:
+When you subscribe to Google Workspace (formerly G Suite), you will be able to do the following:

-One of the most prominent features of G Suite.
+One of the most prominent features of Google Workspace (formerly G Suite).
 Whether you want to collaborate on documents, slides or spreadsheets, every Office application is available through the browser, supporting sharing of the document with multiple users.

 What does this mean?